Chris-D-Jose-Castaneda/Economic-Historical-Analysis-Report/README.md

 ## Scope

-- Pulls macroeconomic series from FRED
+- Pulls macroeconomic series from FRED API
 - Cleans and reshapes data into analysis-ready panels
 - Builds visual diagnostics for rates, CPI, unemployment, VIX, and the yield curve
 - Evaluates hiking, hold, and cutting regimes